Artyom-G/photo.artyomg.com/README.md

 Personal Wordpress Photography Website

 NOTES:
-wp-content/2022 is not fully backed
+wp-content/2022 and 2023 are not fully backed